yjmantilla/yjmantilla/README.md

 - ⚡ Fun fact: ...
 -->

-🤔 Im interested in :
+🤔 As a researcher I'm interested in :

 - Anything-Inspired Models & AI
+- Cognitive-Neuro-Complexity Science
 - Methods rather than Topics
 - Explainability and Interpretability
 - Representation and Visceralization